 But the most innovative and user-friendly operating system was invented by Microsoft in the year 1993 called the Windows NT operating system.

 In a quick time, it gains popularity in the OS industry.
 So that time NT was primarily used on computers and servers and is completely different from Unix operating system.

 After the first release of Windows, NT Microsoft dominated in this field like a king.
 In 1995 windows develop its operating system and created a whole new operating system called Windows 95 it was the first Microsoft operating system to have a graphical user interface built into it.

 In the year 2000 windows 2000 developed by Microsoft was a much improved operating system and graphically it was much more advanced than Windows 98.
-It looks very modern and it was built to targeted business-oriented users.
+It looks very modern and it was built to target business-oriented users.

 Then one year later in 2001 Microsoft released their most popular operating system Windows XP it’s also an enhanced version of Windows 2000 and it’s widely popular.

-After Windows XP Microsoft slow down its release and working on the feedback given by users.
+After Windows XP Microsoft slow down its release and worked on the feedback given by users.
 For almost six years they continuously upgrade their OS with new features and add more security and stability to it.

 In the year 2007 Windows Vista operating system was launched and Microsoft gives a major change in terms of visual appearance into their OS.
-But many people find it’s a complex OS compare to XP.
+But many people find it’s a complex OS compared to XP.

 2009 is the year when Microsoft released another version of windows and it’s called windows 7 which is by far the most popular operating system made by Microsoft because of its wide range of services and ease of use.
 Windows 7 cover 50% of internet users.

 Another two releases were done by Microsoft windows 8 which is fully integrated with visual blocks with different colors and looked very attractive also at the same time releases their windows phone OS along with windows 8.